-9. Regarding systems that originated at PMEL and then were transitioned to another entity to operate, the 2020 review team was encouraged to learn that the data return has improved, but we believe that sustained vigilance by scientists, skilled data analysts and engineers "looking over the shoulders" of the operational agency will be required to ensure high quality continuation of valuable long-term records. a) Ensure that PIs work closely with transition partners and OAR leadership to highlight funding needs and ensure that end-user needs are met. b) PMEL will increase use of Transition Plans to document and implement transitioning R&D into operations, applications, commercialization, and other uses. a) PMEL PIs b) PMEL Leadership in collaboration with PIs a) ongoing b) ongoing 15.
-It would be useful to develop metrics for performance such as days at sea, systems at sea, system reliability, amount of data collected, geographical areas covered, etc., especially with regard to needed ship time versus ship time available (and the impact of lost or potentially lost ship time). a) Develop lab-level, appropriate metrics for ship impact b) Work with OAR, and NOAA to develop appropriate metrics for ship impact c) At Leadership Retreat, consider developing one or more metrics for non-ship-related impacts to be used in AOP and related processes. a) PMEL Associate Director for Ship Operations b) PMEL Associate Director for Ship Operations c) PMEL Leadership a) Being May 2021 b) Ongoing c) July 2021 Note that OAR's Global ocean and Monitoring and Observing Program (GOMO) is beginning to work with OMAO on more appropriate ship-based metrics.
+Recommendation Action Champion Target Start & Completion Dates Status Notes (last update 2022) creation of new technologies, the sunset-ing of existing technologies (e.g., what's good enough), and the transition of technologies to operations versus research (and allow for budget definition between those two efforts).
+9. Regarding systems that orig- inated at PMEL and then were transitioned to another entity to operate, the 2020 review team was encouraged to learn that the data return has improved, but we believe that sustained vigilance by scientists, skilled data analysts and engineers "looking over the shoulders" of the operational agency will be required to ensure high quality continuation of valuable long- term records. a) Ensure that PIs work closely with transition part- ners and OAR leadership to highlight funding needs and ensure that end-user needs are met. b) PMEL will increase use of Transition Plans to document and implement transitioning R&amp;D into operations, applications, commercialization, and other uses. a) PMEL PIs b) PMEL Leadership in collaboration with PIs a-b) Intended to be ongoing PMEL has finalized 5 tran- sition plans (3 Saildrone, 1 for Oculus, and 1 for State of the Climate Report) in 2022.
+PMEL leadership has iden- tified high priority projects to develop new transition plans for 2023.
+15. It would be useful to develop metrics for performance such as days at sea, systems at sea, system reliability, amount of data collected, geographical areas covered, etc., especially with regard to needed ship time versus ship time available (and the impact of lost or potentially lost ship time). a) Develop lab-level, appropriate metrics for ship impact. b) Work with OAR, and NOAA to develop appropriate metrics for ship impact. c) At Leadership Retreat, consider developing one or more metrics for non-ship-related impacts to be used in AOP and related processes a) PMEL Associate Director for Ship Operations b) PMEL Associate Director for Ship Operations c) PMEL Leadership a) PMEL action Completed b) PMEL action Completed c) Planned FY2023 OAR's Global Ocean Monitoring and Observing Program (GOMO) is be- ginning work with OMAO on more appropriate ship- based metrics.
+PMEL has worked closely with GOMO and OMAO to assess these needs.
+It has been determined that met- rics must be at line office or NOAA level.
+PMEL will contribute SM expertise.
+The new deputy director, joining PMEL in July 2022, will be assessing AOP and working with the PIs and director to develop new measures and metrics in FY2023 that help capture PMEL impact.